A 3-Day Diet To Help Support Your Thyroid & Hormone Balance

 Before dinner: Practice stress reduction.

-One of the triggers of thyroid disease is HPA-axis imbalance.
+One of the triggers of thyroid disease is HPA-axis imbalance4.
 The hypothalamic-pituitary-adrenal axis is responsible for helping the body adapt to stress.
 When we are under chronic stress, this axis will become desensitized to the body's signals to calm down, causing it to stop releasing cortisol when encountering a stressor.
 This can put a huge amount of stress on the pituitary and the adrenal glands, which may lead to thyroid issues.

 To do this, I recommend setting aside time each day for stress reduction.
 Try brisk walking, reading, or even light exercise.
 In the evening, it is best to stick with calming activities, like meditation or an evening yoga routine.

 Crockpot Coconut & Lemon Chicken With Garlic & Basil Rice